Ill-Typed Programs Don't Evaluate: A Constrained Type System

 Finally, we have the two-sided type system itself.
-In the interests of making the syntactical soundness proof as smooth as possible (by making the system as close to a traditional type system as possible), we present the type system as an intuitionistic sequent calculus, in the sense that there will be allowed \emph{at most one} formula on the right hand side.
+In the interests of making the syntactical soundness proof and type inference as straightforward as possible (by making the system as close to a traditional type system as possible), we present the type system as an \emph{intuitionistic} sequent calculus, in the sense that there will be allowed \emph{at most one} formula on the right hand side.
 We choose not to have an explicit component in the judgement for constraints in order to simplify the notation.

 \begin{definition}[Typing Formulas and Type Assignment] A \emph{typing formula} is a pair of shape either $M : A$ or $\mathsf{f} : S$, with $M$ a term, $A$ a monotype, $\mathsf{f}$ a top-level identifier and $S$ a type scheme.
 A \emph{typing judgment} of the system consists of a pair $\Gamma \types \Delta$ in which $\Gamma$ is a finite set of typing and subtype formulas and $\Delta$ is a finite set of typing formulas of shape $M:A$ and whose size is at most 1.
 For brevity, by some abuse, we will write $\Gamma$ even for the subset $\{A \subtype B \mid A \subtype B \in \Gamma\}$ of subtype constraints contained therein.